Trump gets desired Democratic foes, but Biden worries linger

 The former vice president has long been viewed as the candidate who could best revive the winning coalition that twice propelled his former boss, Barack Obama, into office, and the one who could siphon away support from the white working class voters who, particularly in states like Pennsylvania, Michigan and Wisconsin, propelled Trump to victory.

-Trump and his aides long fanned controversy about Biden’s younger son, Hunter, and his work for a troubled Ukrainian gas company.
-But it was their efforts to pressure the Ukrainians to investigate Biden that led to the congressional inquiry that resulted in Trump’s eventual impeachment earlier this year.
+Trump and his aides long fanned controversy about Biden’s younger son, Hunter, and his work for a troubled Ukrainian gas company, Burisma.
+But it was their efforts to pressure the Ukrainians to investigate Biden that led to the congressional inquiry that resulted in Trump’s eventual impeachment in December.

 But some in Trump’s orbit questioned the bullishness with which the campaign professed to view Biden, believing that the former vice president’s universal name ID and likability would make it more difficult to brand him as a socialist.
 Biden has proved resilient — his resurgence was rivaled by few in modern campaign history — and has consolidated moderate support while showcasing his strength among African American voters, a segment of the electorate the president’s campaign hopes to win over.